 These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 Intercompany accounts and transactions have been eliminated in consolidation.
 These interim consolidated statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), which permit reduced disclosure for interim periods.
 The Company's Consolidated Balance Sheets as of September 30, 2023 were derived from the Company's audited financial statements for the fiscal year then ended, but do not include all necessary disclosures required by accounting principles generally accepted in the United States of America ("GAAP") with respect to annual financial statements.
-In the opinion of management, these unaudited consolidated financial statements include all recurring adjustments and normal accruals necessary for a fair presentation of the Company's financial position, results of operations and cash flows for the dates and periods presented.
-These consolidated financial statements and accompanying notes should be read in conjunction with the Company's audited annual consolidated financial statements and notes thereto included in its Annual Report on Form 10-K for the fiscal year ended September 30, 2023 (the "2023 Form 10-K").
-Results for interim periods are not necessarily indicative of the results to be expected for a full fiscal year or for any future period.
+In the opinion of management, these unaudited consolidated financial statements include all periods and normal accruals necessary for a fair presentation of the Company's financial position, results of operations and cash flows for the dates and periods presented.
+These consolidated financial statements and accompanying notes should be read in conjunction with the Company's to be expected for a full fiscal year or for any future period.